rrader/doh-flubot-detection/README.md

 within the generic HTTPS traffic.
 Netflow/IPFIX data of the DoH traffic does not contain direct features which could help to distinguish DNS traffic from other HTTPS communications.
-In this experiment we build a classifier on the @Jerabek2022Collection dataset using Logistic Regression, Random Forest and the Histogram-based Gradient Boosting (**?@sec-build-models**), and selecting the models which are the most robust to the different network environment (**?@sec-robustness**).
+In this experiment we build a classifier on the Jeřábek et al. (2022) dataset using Logistic Regression, Random Forest and the Histogram-based Gradient Boosting (**?@sec-build-models**), and selecting the models which are the most robust to the different network environment (**?@sec-robustness**).